 - Spices provider Exporter

-Following are the required formalities to start a spice export business:
+The following are the required formalities to start a spice export business:

-Spice Registration Certificate: Obtaining the registration certificate is the third step to start a spice export business.
+Spice Registration Certificate: Obtaining the registration certificate is the third step to starting a spice export business.
 Yes!
-If you are planning to start an export business from India, then it is compulsory to obtain a valid certificate of registration as exporter of spices(CRES).
-This valid certificate is issued by Indian spices board.
+If you are planning to start an export business from India, then it is compulsory to obtain a valid certificate of registration as an exporter of spices(CRES).
+This valid certificate is issued by the Indian spices board.
 To obtain this you have to register first through CRES registration form online.
 To get a Certificate of Registration as an Exporter of Spices, or CRES, you have to submit the following documents:

 - PAN card